sufyan1105/Python/readme.md

 # Python
-This is where i'm gonna do my Python revision.
+This is where i'm gonna do my Python revision and make some projects.